What Does an Estate Agent Do?

 Many sellers prefer to use a traditional estate agent, with 83% of people selling their homes via a high street estate agent, according to previous research.
 Only 5% of sellers chose to use an online estate agent, with the majority of these being younger sellers.

 Online estate agents will list your property on their own website and on portals like Rightmove and Zoopla.
 They won’t have a local branch and usually don’t include an agent based in the locality, that’s why they can offer a much lower fee than traditional agents.
-Their low fees won’t include the standard service you get with a high street agent, so you will have to do more work to keep the selling process moving.
+Their low fees won’t include the standard service you get with a high street agent, so selling your house online will mean having to do more work to keep the selling process moving.
 Online estate agents will lack local property market knowledge, which will be a problem when it comes to valuations.

 High street estate agents will include a full service in their fee, giving you peace of mind that the whole process is in their hands.
 Although their commission fees are more expensive than online estate agents, traditional estate agents have good connections with local conveyancers.
 This can help speed up the process.